How to Turn a Bad Real Estate Investment Into a Good One

 Where you choose to buy may be the single most important factor to a good real estate investment.
 The location of your property will determine the types of tenants you’ll attract as well as your vacancy rate.
 If the vacancy rate in your neighborhood is high, you may have a hard time filling the rental because demand is low.
 Do your homework and explore exactly what that neighborhood has to offer and what it may be lacking.

-The following are three characteristics of a quality neighborhood to possibly invest in:
+The following are five characteristics of a quality neighborhood to possibly invest in:

 What Makes a Good Real Estate Investment - 5 Qualities of a Good Neighborhood

-A neighborhood that has high vacancy rates is a hallmark sign of a “bad” investment.
+A neighborhood with high vacancy rates is a hallmark sign of a “bad” investment.
 I don’t believe that any investor would knowingly buy a property in an area with high vacancy rates.
-If there’s not enough rental demand to fill your property with tenants it may be very hard to turn your real estate investment into a good one.
+If there’s not enough rental demand to fill your property with tenants, it may be very hard to turn your real estate investment into a good one.
 Look for neighborhoods with high rental demand resulting in low vacancy rates.

 Investor Tip: You can find an area’s average vacancy rate from the U.S. Census Bureau, a real estate agent or property managers/landlords.

 Investors should know what types of tenants their potential rental property might appeal to.
-If you are buying in a neighborhood close to a university, students will likely make up most of your tenant pool.
-Rental demands may be low during summertime which is an important factor to consider.
+If you buy in a neighborhood close to a university, students will likely make up most of your tenant pool.
+Rental demands may be low during summertime, which is an important factor to consider.

 Generally, we have found that the highest quality tenants are looking to rent single-family homes.
 These types of tenants are usually long-term renters, often with family’s, who aren’t ready to buy a house, but no longer want to live in a multi-family home.
 Appealing to and finding quality, long-term tenants will save investors so much time, money and stress, by avoiding frequent turnover expenses and vacancies.

 If your target tenant pool includes family-sized homes, investors should consider the quality of local schools.
-Lack of good schools in the area doesn’t necessarily have to be a deal breaker, but it’s another factor to consider, especially because it can affect the value of your investment upon sale.
+The lack of good schools in the area doesn’t necessarily have to be a deal breaker, but it’s another factor to consider, especially because it can affect the value of your investment upon sale.
+You can find metrics and data for schools at Niche.com.

 Even nice-looking neighborhoods can have high crime rates.
 Performing your due diligence is essential to a good real estate investment.
-This should include visiting the local police station or public library to get an idea of crime rates within different neighborhoods in your investment area.
-Look at rates for vandalism, serious crimes, petty crimes and whether the rate of overall criminal activity is increasing or decreasing.
+This should include visiting the local police station or online resources like BestPlaces.net or City-Data.com to understand crime rates within different neighborhoods in your investment area.
+Look at rates for vandalism, serious crimes, petty crimes, and whether the rate of overall criminal activity is increasing or decreasing.

 Strong Job Market

-Markets with strong job growth and employment opportunities draw more tenants.
+Markets with solid job growth and employment opportunities draw more tenants.
 Paying attention to major companies moving to the area will cause an influx of workers and keep rental demand high.
-This may also cause housing prices to rise or fall, depending on what type of business is moving in.
+Depending on the type of business moving in, this may also cause housing prices to rise or fall.
 The U.S. Bureau of Labor Statistics or a local library has area rates for job availability.

 What Makes a Good Real Estate Investment image 2